littlezaide/Studio5000_A6/shared-spaces.md

 Begegnungszoen | Calle residencial | Gångfartsområde | Gatetun | Home zone | Living Street | Strefa zamieszkania | Verkehrsberuhigter Bereich | Wohnstraße | Woonerf | Zone de rencontre

-Halifax already has a *complete streets* policy in the regional plan; that means all street designs have to include all sustainable modes of transportation and all levels of mobility.
-The shared space idea we're presenting today is one form of complete streets where all the street users share the same space: pedestrians, cars, bikes, wheelchairs, skateboards.
-Speed limits are very low by design --- 30km/h or as low as 10km/h.
-There's no sign It's not a concept which works everyw
+notes:

-There is a continuum from the current conventional street which serves a range of functions which are physically separated or demarcated with paint.
+Street designs in Halifax already have to include all sustainable modes of transportation and all levels of mobility.

-Shared space is not a set of design guidelines it is a design concept which can be implemented in many different ways, and at many different scales.
+The idea we're presenting today is a concept of street space where everyone shares equally: pedestrians, cars, bikes, wheelchairs, skateboards.
+There are few or no signs at all.
+Eye-contact and negotiation allows users in different modes to share the space, and speeds are low to make that communication possible --- 20km/h or even as low as 10km/h.